MAMware/court-jurdroids/README.md

 # jurDroids a virtual Juror profile generator

-**This tool integrates the costumization of LLMs to generate diverse, simulated juror profiles for testing and analysis within decentralized justice systems like Kleros (not afiliated).**
+**This tool integrates the customization of LLMs to generate diverse, simulated juror profiles for testing and analysis within decentralized justice systems like Kleros (not afiliated).**
 **This repository provides the instructions for its development, customization, and test execution.**

 ## Overview

-This repository containsthe documentation and code for an AI tool that uses Large Language Models (LLMs) to create varied and nuanced juror profiles.
+This repository contains the documentation and code for an AI tool that uses Large Language Models (LLMs) to create varied and nuanced juror profiles.
 These generated profiles are intended **strictly for simulation, testing, and research purposes** related to decentralized justice systems.

 Conceptually, this tool functions as an **agentic AI system**.
 It takes high-level instructions and uses LLM capabilities (potentially including planning, reasoning, and using specific knowledge sources) to generate complex, structured outputs in the form of juror profiles.
 For a deeper dive into Agentic AI concepts, see the video linked in the [Further Reading](#further-reading--conceptual-background) section.